fusioncharts/dev_centre_docs/chart-guide/standard-charts/zoom-line-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/2fqud5w1/) to edit the zoomline chart.

-## Customize the appearance of a zoom line chart
+## Customize the Appearance of a Zoom-line Chart

 FusionCharts Suite XT includes several options for customizing the appearance of a zoom line chart.
 Appearance of chart elements such as the scroll bar and toolbar can be configured.